Yokozuna-Finance/contracts/scripts/process_mint.md

 ## process_mint.py

-This script executes `mint` ABI call and if there are unclaimed order, it executes the `mint` until it fill the maximum order set by the auction contract.
+This script executes `mint` ABI call and if there are unclaimed orders, it executes the `mint` until it fill the maximum order set by the auction contract.
 To Run:

 ```
 python process_mint.py